-Avima Upreti is a licensed attorney from Nepal since 2012 A.D, who is currently working as a foreign associate at Chhetry and Associates P.C., New York since 2014 A.D.
-She is a life member of NWGN and also a member of women committee of Non-Residential Nepali National Coordination council of USA (NRN-NCC-USA).
-Ms. Upreti has continually advocated for human rights issues, particularly those affecting Nepali women since her early days in her career.
-Whether it has been as a news anchor and legal correspondent for national Television of Nepal, or as a radio program presenter, or as a program officer of the Federation of Nepalese Journalist (FNJ) for the EU funded “Safe, Able, Free and Empowered (SAFE) Media project”, Upreti has always tried to raise awareness among Nepali citizens about their rights, raised women issues, issues of domestic violence, gender equality and also highlighted about the role of governments in their lives.
+Avima Upreti is an attorney-at-law in New York and is also admitted to practice law in Nepal.
+She is currently working as an associate attorney at Chhetry and Associates P.C., New York.
+She is an activist, feminist and a passionate public speaker.
+She likes to advocate and speak in the issues of human Rights, gender justice and women empowerment.
+Ms. Upreti has continually advocated for human rights issues, particularly those affecting Nepali women and girls since her early days in her career starting from 2008.
+Whether it has been as a news anchor and legal correspondent for Avenues Television (national Television of Nepal) , or as a radio program presenter, or as a program officer of the Federation of Nepalese Journalist (FNJ), Upreti has always tried to raise awareness among Nepali citizens about their rights, raised women issues, issues of domestic violence, gender equality, gender justice, women empowerment and also highlighted about the role of governments and role of community organizations.
+She continually speaks inside the United States in many community events about the community role in eliminating gender based violence.
 She started her professional career as a news anchor and correspondent from 2009-2012 A.D. on Avenues Television, Nepal’s national TV, where she entailed researching and delivering watchdog works and storytelling across multiple platforms and issues such as Human Rights, Women Rights, Gender, and Legal Rights.
 Besides that she also has worked as a Radio consultant and presenter from 2011-2013A.D. for the radio program “HAMRO KANOON”,(Our Legal System) of Interface Nepal which was broadcasted in more than 32 radio stations throughout Nepal with a mission of raising awareness on the existing laws that support and defend the rights of all people and help create a just society.